 When I first came to Christ, I joined a men’s group at my church.
 I was given the opportunity to give my testimony, (the story of the events leading up to my conversion).
-I was applauded, congratulated, patted on the back, prayed for, and warned.
+I was welcomed into the kingdom, applauded, congratulated, patted on the back, prayed for, and warned.

 As always, please feel free to like, not like, comment, or question any of my posts.
 Your opinions are welcome.